fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-15-Ray-Tracing-Adventure.md

 I used an existing implementation of Perlin Noise from [here](https://mrl.nyu.edu/~perlin/noise/) and integrated it into my ray tracer.

-In original Perlin Noise, we sum multiple octaves of noise to create fractal patterns.
-Each octave has a different frequency and amplitude, allowing for both large-scale and fine details.
+In practice, Perlin Noise is often combined across multiple octaves to create fractal patterns.
+Each octave increases the frequency while decreasing the amplitude, allowing both large scale structure and detail to appear simultaneously.

-I implemented support for "Turbulence," which creates marble-like or "snake-like" veins.
-The key difference here is taking the absolute value of the noise before accumulating it into the sum.
-This creates sharp creases in the pattern where the value crosses zero.
+I implemented support for turbulence, which is created by taking the absolute value of the noise before accumulation.
+This folds the noise around zero and produces sharp, marble-like or snake-like veins:

 ```cpp
 for (int k = 0; k < K; ++k) {